evalapplydotorg/tblm-private/content/posts/2014-04-15-the-help-by-michelle-dcosta.md

 author: Michelle D’Costa
 category: fiction
 issue: 5
 summary: "We often hear of the male gaze.
-The male silence is a different kind of inspection. "
+The male silence, however, is a different kind of inspection. "
 slug: ?p=166
 type: post
 year: "2014"